Timorfiy/JavaRush/README.md

 # JavaRush
-My first repository in github where i upload my progress by learning java!.
+My first repository in github where i upload my progress by learning java!